Chipless RFID: Development of chipless RFID tags

 However, technically speaking, chipped RFID offers significant advantages including increased reading distance and the ability to detect a target outside the field of vision, whatever its position.
 The concept of chipless RF label has been developed with the idea of competing with barcodes in certain areas of application.
 RFID has many arguments in its favor in terms of functionality, the only problem remaining being the price.
-The barcode offers no other feature than the ID recovery; however, the technology is time-tasted, widespread, and extremely low cost.
+The barcode offers no other feature than the ID recovery; however, the technology is time-tested, widespread, and extremely low cost.

-Chipless RFID has also good arguments in terms of functionality.
+Chipless RFID also offers strong functional advantages, especially in cost, durability, and printability.
 Some functionalities are degraded versions of what RFID can do (read range / reading flexibility are reduced ...), others seem to be even more relevant in chipless (discretion, product integrity of the tag).
 The main advantage is the cost of chipless tags.
 As compared to the barcodes, the chipless technology must bring other features that are impossible to implement with the optical approach, while remaining a very low cost approach, that is to say, a potentially printable one.
 This is why the writing / rewriting and sensor capabilities are crucial features for the large-scale development of such a technology.
 For instance, the development of very low cost sensor - tags is now eagerly awaited for, for application reasons.